vitessio/website/content/en/docs/15.0/reference/vreplication/tablet_selection.md

 ### Cell considerations

 VReplication will only look for tablet pairings within the same cell.
-If you want to have cross-cell streams then you will need to [create a CellAlias](https://vitess.io/docs/reference/programs/vtctl/cell-aliases/) that contains the list of potential cells and specify that using the `-cell` flag in your VReplication workflow commands.
+If you want to have cross-cell streams then you will need to [create a CellAlias](https://vitess.io/docs/reference/programs/vtctl/cell-aliases/) that contains the list of potential cells and specify that using the `--cell` flag in your VReplication workflow commands.

 ### Tablet types